-Writing in his column for the Sunday Times, Rooney has criticised Alex Ferguson's approach to the game, refusing to change his tactical setup in order to subdue the opposition.
-He compared this the situation Real Madrid face in their upcoming Champions League clash against Manchester City:
+Writing in his column for the Sunday Times, Rooney criticised Alex Ferguson's approach to the game, refusing to change his tactical setup in order to subdue the opposition.
+It is something he felt cost them the game.

 I remember Alex Ferguson saying 'we're Man United and we're going to attack, it's in the culture of this football club' and thinking 'I'm not too sure about this'.